 - Video/Audio Terms

-Improving Visitor Experience
+Tips For Improving Visitor Engagement And User Experience

 - All of your updates are in one place

 - An RSS feed provides a way for external links to point back to your site

 - Feeds can be submitted to RSS directories and aggregators

 - RSS provides multiple ways for your readers to receive your content (e.g. users can view your content on their mobile device using feed readers)

 There are also a number of benefits to providing content on your website from other sites, such as the fact that you don’t have to write, manage or update the content.

 To find useful RSS feeds just visit sites of relevant government departments or industry bodies.

 Here are a few RSS feeds containing useful information that you could add to your website: